Uncover the secrets of top sales people through analytics Sujeet Pillai September 4, 2014

 Average orders per customer

 So it seems about 1 in 10 customers that the top quintile sells to is a multi-location deal.
-This trend can be exploited by the company and help train the sales people to inquire with their prospects on other businesses that they may own.
+This trend can be exploited by the company and help train the salespeople to inquire with their prospects about other businesses that they may own.
 Again marketing can play a role here by incentivizing customers to purchase company products for all their businesses by offering discounts or some free services on multi-location deals.

-We have only skimmed the surface with the analysis that we've done.
-For larger salesforces there may exist clusters of top performers within the top quintile that behave differently.
-For example, one cluster may go for volume and maximize their deal counts whereas another cluster may spend more time with the customer to sell higher revenue flavors.
-Their revenue achievement to goal performance may be the same but their path to get there may be different.
-Identifying such clusters can help in further understanding top-performer selling behavior and help in driving coaching requirements.
-Additionally, for larger salesforces it may be beneficial to decile performance rather than use quintiles.
-This helps isolate the top performers to a smaller sample and enhance visualization of trends.
+We have only skimmed the surface with the analysis that we’ve done.
+For larger salesforces, there may exist clusters of top performers within the top quintile that behave differently.
+For example, one cluster may go for volume and maximize their deal counts, whereas another cluster may spend more time with the customer to sell higher revenue flavours.
+Their revenue achievement to goal performance may be the same, but their path to get there may be different.
+Identifying such clusters can help in further understanding top-performer selling behaviour and help in driving coaching requirements.
+Additionally, for larger salesforces, it may be beneficial to decile performance rather than use quintiles.
+This helps isolate the top performers into a smaller sample and enhances the visualization of trends.

-Incentius can analyze your sales data and identify such behaviors that can help your company push sales performance.
+Incentius can analyze your sales data and identify such behaviours that can help your company push sales performance.

 And if you got this far, we think you’d like our future blog content, too.
-Please subscribe on the right side.
+Please subscribe on the right side at Incentius.